 - I kept my gym workouts the same: about three times/ week

-- I started taking 3 minute colds showers whenever I could muster up the courage.
+- I started taking 3 minute cold showers whenever I could muster up the courage.
 (At first only about 3-4 times per week because I hated them at this point in life)

 - I started walking with a better posture.
-Deliberately walking tall and with an open posture.(There are actually studies showing this works and increases testosterone levels.
+Deliberately walking tall and with an open posture.(There are actually studies showing this works and you have to agree that this is a VERY natural way to increases testosterone levels.
 If we walk, talk and act more powerful our bodies respond to this)

 …keep reading because I added more steps later